Evidence tips

 This effectively creates a two-tier system: near-instant decisions for some nationalities, and uncertain waits measured in weeks or months for others.

-You can't change your passport.
-You can't change how the Department classifies your country.
-But you can control how you prepare your application, and that matters more than you might think.
+You can't change your passport, and you can't change how the Department rates your country.
+But you can control how you prepare your application: expect the scrutiny, use clean documents, keep every detail consistent, and answer your country's specific risk profile head-on.
+That part is in your hands, and it matters more than you might think.

-The applicants who succeed from high-risk countries aren't just lucky.
-They submit applications so complete, so consistent, and so well-documented that case officers have no grounds for refusal.
+The applicants who succeed from high-risk countries didn't get lucky.
+Their applications are so complete, so consistent, and so well-documented that a case officer has no grounds to refuse.
 Here's how.

 Anticipate the scrutiny

-If you're from a higher-risk country, assume your application will be examined closely.
-Don't provide the minimum documentation, provide comprehensive evidence that addresses every potential concern before it's raised.
+If you're from a higher-risk country, assume your application will be read closely.
+Don't send the bare minimum.
+Send full evidence that answers every likely concern before a case officer can raise it.

 For tourist visas, this means demonstrating: